What is Retrieval Augmented Generation (RAG)?

 December 30, 2024

-In this article, we’ll explore what is RAG, how it works in practice and what is it good for, as well as what issues it has and how to overcome these.
+In this article, we will explore what RAG is, its use cases for businesses, what issues it has and how to overcome these.

-1. The retriever: retrieves information from files or databases.
-For example, it can look at data through PDF files and embed this data in a three-dimensional space, also known vector database.
+Transforming data and user responses into numerical representations (vectors) and embeds data in a three-dimensional space, also known vector database, so LLMs can make sense of it.
 In this space, information with closer relationships is placed near each other and vice versa.

-3. The generator: writes the response using a large language model, such as GPT 4.0, Claude, or open-source models.
-Since the data is now structured, LLMs can understand its contextual meaning, and generate more accurate responses.
+Generating the response using a large language model like GPT 4, Claude, or the open-source models.
+Since the data is now structured in vector databases, LLMs can understand its contextual meaning and generate more accurate answers.

 1. Reduce hallucinations

 You probably have used LLMs and found it to come up with answers.
-RAG mitigates this by matching responses to actual information found in internal or external documents.
+RAG mitigates this by matching responses to actual information in external or internal data sources.
+Because of that, it’s much more accurate than guessing or making things up (hallucinating), which LLMs are known for.

 2. Use data without training LLMs

-LLMs are limited at generating data based on patterns they learn from training data.
-But with RAG you can use any data without retraining the model.
+LLMs are limited to their training data, but with RAG, you can use any data without re-training the model.
 Need the system to specialize in a specific domain?
 No problem.
-Change the reference documents retrieval can access.
-This makes it possible to create expert systems for domain-specific tasks simply and fast.
+Just change the reference documents retrieval can access.
+This makes it possible to create expert systems for domain-specific tasks quickly.

 3. Access real-time information

 Lastly, you can connect the retriever to access real-time data.
-For example, you have information that changes daily, but you need to ask questions and get the up-to-date information back.
-The retriever can do that.
-It can find data directly from sources, which the generator can use to give up-to-date responses.
+For example, if you have information that changes daily and you need to include that in your answer, the retriever can do that.
+It can find information directly and give up-to-date responses.

 Conclusion